 Type 2 diabetes differs from type 1 diabetes in a few key ways.
 Most notably, type 2 diabetes isn’t an autoimmune disease.
 If you have type 2 diabetes, your pancreas still creates insulin.
 But your cells don’t respond correctly to it, which causes your pancreas to go into insulin production overdrive and your blood sugar to rise.

-It’s more common for adults to have type 2 diabetes; however, more children are being diagnosed with type 2 diabetes.
+It’s more common for adults to have type 2 diabetes; however, more children are diagnosed with type 2 diabetes.
 Contributing factors to type 2 diabetes in children under 18 include obesity and inactivity.

 Your risk of type 2 diabetes is higher if you: